SaicharanVeshala/credit-card-fraud-detection/README.md

-# Fraud Detection System
+# Credit Card Fraud Detection System

-An end-to-end machine learning system for detecting fraudulent financial transactions in real time using LightGBM, FastAPI, Streamlit, SHAP explainability, and Docker.
+An end-to-end machine learning system for detecting fraudulent credit card transactions in real time using LightGBM, FastAPI, Streamlit, SHAP explainability, and Docker.

 The project is designed to simulate a production-style machine learning workflow where a trained model is served through APIs, integrated with an interactive dashboard, and deployed using containerized services.